Amazon Tall Tower Observatory: Research objectives

 The project is also dedicated to the exploration of how the rainforest biosphere responds to global warming.

-According to the German Federal Ministry of Education and Research (BMBF), ATTO allows to reach new levels of measurements of the complex interactions between the land surface and the atmosphere.
-Furthermore, the research project will contribute to further our understanding of “climate-relevant chemical and physical processes over the Amazon” and thus create new principles for climate protection.
+According to the German Federal Ministry of Education and Research (BMBF), ATTO enables new levels of measurements of the complex interactions between the land surface and the atmosphere.
+Furthermore, the research project studies chemical and physical processes over the Amazon which affect the climate.